Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Mismatched Hardware Finishes:

-Mistake: Mixing different metal finishes without intentional design plan
+- Mistake: Mixing different metal finishes without an intentional design plan

-Solution: Stick to 2-3 coordinating finishes maximum throughout space
+- Solution: Stick to 2-3 coordinating finishes maximum throughout the space

 Inappropriate Material Selection: